defog-ai/defog-node/README.md

 `npm i defog`

 # Getting your API Key
 You can get your API key by going to [https://defog.ai/signup](https://defog.ai/signup) and creating an account.
+Additionally, you must set up your database metadata using our CLI interface by following the steps [here](https://docs.defog.ai/getting-started/)

 # Usage